What is Medicare Advantage?

 • It is possible to have a Medicare Advantage Part C plan and a Medicare Prescription Drug Coverage Part D plan, if your Advantage Plan doesn’t include drug coverage.

 • In regards to Medicare, only Medicare Part A (hospital insurance) and Medicare Part C (Medicare Advantage) count as minimum essential coverage.
-If you have minimum essential coverage you won’t owe the fee for not having health insurance.
+If you have the minimum essential coverage, you won’t owe the fee for not having health insurance.

 • The best time to buy a Medicare Advantage policy and or Part D drug coverage is during your initial Medicare Enrollment Period (see details below).